ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 The Rationale

-Online learning is becoming increasingly relied upon in the United States (Setzer & Lewis, 2005) as students ranging from kindergarten to the postsecondary level are enrolling in virtual schools and online distance-education programs (Holmes & Kozlowski, 2016).
-Clark (2001) defined a virtual school as “an educational organization that offers K–12 courses through Internet or web-based methods” (p.
-1).
-Students can be involved in online programs, ranging from a part-time, hybrid model in which they take some components of their education in a face-to-face environment and some in a fully digital environment, to fully online programs and degrees (Holmes & Kozlowski, 2016).
+Students can be involved in online programs, ranging from a part-time, hybrid model in which some components of their education are offered in an in-person environment and some in a fully digital environment, to fully online programs and degrees (Holmes & Kozlowski, 2016).

 The School Counselor's Role

-• Implement procedures for students to follow in both emergency and nonemergency situations when the school counselor is not available
+• Implement procedures for students to follow in both emergency and non-emergency situations when the school counselor is not available

 Summary